arshinsikka/ip/docs/README.md

 SE-EDU GitHub repo for project structure references.

 License 📜
-This project is open-source under the MIT License.
+This project is open-sourced under the MIT License.